De Havilland Heron: Operational service

 DH Riley Heron fitted with Lycoming engines at Cleveland Airport Ohio in 1982.
-It is operated by Fischer Brothers for Allegheny Commuter.
+It was operated by Fischer Brothers as Allegheny Commuter service for Allegheny Airlines.

 One U.S. airline that carried out Riley-type conversions at their Opa Locka Airport, Florida, engineering facility was Prinair, of Puerto Rico, which replaced the Gipsy Queens with Continental IO-520 engines.
 Prinair also considerably stretched Heron 2 N574PR to allow extra passengers to be carried.

 Connellan Airways also converted its Herons, using Riley kits.
 When available aircraft reached the end of their service lives, the engine conversions gave the elderly airliner a new lease of life as a number of examples were converted in the 1970s and 1980s including N415SA, a Riley Heron still flying in Sweden as of 20 May 2012 and a Riley Turbo Skyliner, tail number N600PR currently registered in the United States (this example appeared in the 1986 movie Club Paradise).

 The most radical modification of the basic Heron airframe was the Saunders ST-27/-28, that changed the configuration as well as the "look" of the whole aircraft with two powerful turboprop engines replacing the lethargic four-engine arrangement, a stretched fuselage, the shape of the windows changed and the wingtips squared instead of rounded.